emeth-/pokelocater/README.md

 - [Optional] Sign up for a google account as well to use as a fallback for when poke club authentication is down (frequently happens).
 Input this username/password into the environment variables GOOG_USERNAME and GOOG_PASSWORD.

-- Note that you will need to view the "https" and not "http" version of your herokuapp for most browsers to allow the code to request your location.

 ### Setup on Heroku with button deploy

 - Click the DEPLOY Heroku button below to build the app in the cloud for free (requires Heroku account).